Thomas Jones (artist): Return from Italy and retirement

 Upon hearing of his father's death in 1782, Jones, who after six years in Italy was becoming restless and homesick, returned to Britain.
 He set off for London with Maria, Anna and Elizabetha on a Swedish brig in August 1783.
 He arrived the following November only to find many of his possessions destroyed by damp, including all his painted studies from nature.
 In London Jones attempted to revive his career as a painter, but he had less impetus to do so as an annual income of £300 was left to him by his father.
 Although he exhibited ten works at the Royal Academy from 1784 to 1798, by 1785 he felt that his artistic career was over.

 In his later years Jones felt increasingly himself drawn back to Wales, especially his beloved Pencerrig.
 He inherited the estate in 1787, on the death of his brother Major John Jones without issue.
 With his new-found financial security Thomas Jones finally married Maria Moncke on 16 September 1789 (though his devout mother also influenced the decision).
 The wedding was held at St Pancras Church in London.
 Jones took an active interest in his estate, using his sketchbook to record new agricultural developments.
 In 1791, he even wrote a poem entitled "Petraeia" about his love for Pencerrig.
 (Cerrig, meaning 'stone' in Welsh, translates into Greek as petra.)
 1791 was also the year when he became High Sheriff of Radnorshire.

 Thomas Jones died in 1803; the cause of death was angina pectoris.
 He was buried at the family chapel at Caebach, Llandrindod Wells.

+Exhibitions dedicated to his paintings were held at Marble Hill House, Twickenham and the National Museum of Wales in 1970.